 When you travel, you’re eventually going to make a mistake.
 It could be as simple as forgetting to pack your toothbrush or leaving your credit card at home.
 People who travel for a living always have a story of how they’ve shown up at the wrong airport or hotel or even booked a trip for the wrong day.

 This is the story of my most embarrassing mistake.

 In 2005, Sharon and I traveled to Japan with our friend Steve.
 It was a very ambitious trip for us, as it was the first time we made all of the travel plans ourselves.
 We had purchased a Japan Rail Pass and planned on traveling from city to city on the JR Rail Shinkansen (a.k.a. the Bullet Train).

 We had just finished staying in Nagoya.
-We had been there to see the Expo 2005 (World’s Fair) and were heading to a town called Hakone where we were going to stay at a ryokan.
-A ryokan is the equivalent of a Japanese Bed and Breakfast but is actually more of a Dinner and Bed and Breakfast.
+We had been there to see the Expo 2005 (World’s Fair) and were now headed to Hakone, where we were going to stay at a ryokan.
+That’s the equivalent of a Japanese bed and breakfast but is actually more of a “dinner and bed and breakfast.”

-I had several really fun email conversations with them about our stay, like this:
+I had several amusing email conversations with them about our stay, like this: